 How Can I Add More Fiber to My Diet?

 - Use whole-grain, gluten-free flours and grains.
-See the chart below on “Whole-Grain, Gluten-Free Flours and Grains" for ideas on which types of whole-grain, gluten-free flours and grains you can try.
 You can also look for gluten-free food that has whole-grain, gluten-free flours and grains in it.

 - Add chopped, dried fruit to cookies, muffins, pancakes or bread before baking.
 Dried fruit has fiber that can help ease constipation.